ajthor/socks/README.md

-  title={{SOCKS}: A Kernel-Based Stochastic Optimal Control and Reachability Toolbox}, authors={Thorpe, Adam J. and Oishi, Meeko M. K.}, year={2022}, booktitle={Proceedings of the 25th ACM International Conference on Hybrid Systems: Computation and Control (to appear)}, }
+  title={{SOCKS}: A Kernel-Based Stochastic Optimal Control and Reachability Toolbox}, authors={Thorpe, Adam J. and Oishi, Meeko M. K.}, year={2022}, booktitle={Proceedings of the 25th ACM International Conference on Hybrid Systems: Computation and Control}, }
 ```